danchoi/vmail/README.markdown

 ## Open Source License

-The source code for OpenMBTA is governed by the MIT License, which reads as
+The source code for vmail is governed by the MIT License, which reads as
 follows:

     Copyright (c) 2010 Daniel Choi